lexnederbragt/python-novice-MBV3070-H19/_episodes/13-reading-writing-file.md

 We have until now only read data from a file, but it is also useful to know how to write information to a file.
-Writing to a file is quite similar to writing text to the terminal.
+Writing to a file is quite similar to writing text to the notebook.
 We can write to a file by opening it with the argument `"w"` (for write) or `"a"` (for append):